U.S. producer prices post first drop in one-and-a-half years

 WASHINGTON (Reuters) - U.S. producer prices unexpectedly fell in August, recording their first drop in 1-1/2 years, as declines in the prices of food and a range of trade services offset an increase in the cost of energy products.

 Despite the surprise weakness in producer prices reported by the Labor Department on Wednesday, overall inflation is steadily rising, driven by a tightening labor market and robust economy.

 The Federal Reserve is expected to raise interest rates later this month for the third time this year.

+“Inflation pressures should intensify in coming quarters,” said Ryan Sweet, a senior economist at Moody’s Analytics in West Chester, Pennsylvania.
+“The unemployment rate is low, GDP growth is above trend, wage growth is accelerating ... and fiscal policy is supportive for the economy.”

 The producer price index for final demand slipped 0.1 percent last month after being unchanged in July.
 August’s fall in the PPI was the first since February 2017.
-In the 12 months through August, the PPI rose 2.8 percent, slowing further after July’s 3.3 percent increase.
+That further lowered the annual increase in the PPI to 2.8 percent from 3.3 percent in July.

 Economists polled by Reuters had forecast the PPI increasing 0.2 percent in August and advancing 3.2 percent year-on-year.